Get In Touch

 This is where the 90/180-day rule comes in.

-Set out by the Schengen member states (a group of 27 European countries), the 90/180-day rule was introduced to limit the amount of time that international visitors can spend in a Schengen country – including Spain.
+Set out by the Schengen member states (a group of 27 European countries), the 90/180-day rule was introduced to limit the amount of time that international visitors, including British citizens, can spend in a Schengen country – including Spain.

-These guidelines state that foreigners can travel in Spain for up to 90 days every 180-day period visa-free, but if you’re staying for longer, you’ll need to apply for a visa.
+These guidelines state that foreigners without a residence permit can travel in Spain for up to 90 days (up to three months) every 180-day period visa-free, but if you’re staying for longer, you’ll need to apply for a visa.

-What happens if I don’t get or overstay on a visa?
+What happens if I don’t get a visa or if I overstay one?

 Travelling in Spain for more than 90 days without a visa, or travelling to a different Schengen country in the same 180-day window, is a criminal offence – which can come with some serious legal consequences.

-If you’re travelling without a visa, some Schengen countries may simply instruct you to leave right away, but others could impose:
+If you’re travelling without a visa and valid travel document, some Schengen countries may simply instruct you to leave right away, but others could impose:

 • Fines – Overstaying your welcome could earn you a fine between 500€-10,000€ depending on how long you’ve overstayed.
 A fine could also be issued in conjunction with an entry ban.